 At PwC, our purpose is to build trust in society and solve important problems.
-We are a network of firms, which is represented in 157 countries and with more than 223,000 people who are committed to delivering quality in assurance, advisory and tax services.
+We are a network of firms represented in 158 countries and with more than 236,000 people who are committed to delivering quality in assurance, advisory and tax services.

-Through our Transparency Report, we want to give the reader insight into PwC's legal structure and ownership, governance structure as well as the basis
+The objective of our Transparency Report is to give the reader insight into PwC's legal structure and ownership, governance structure as well as the basis of our partners' remuneration.
+The report also describes our international network and quality control system and the steps we continue to take to ensure and enhance the quality of our services.

-In the following, we give you a glance at some of the key areas covered by our Transparency Report.
+In the following paragraphs, we give you a glance at some of the key areas covered by our Transparency Report.
 The Transparency Report has been prepared in accordance with Article 13 of the Audit Regulation.